v 2.34 – July 2021

 3. Maintain team shape (spacing)

 Players work together as a team to maximise options, meaning there are tons of opportunities to get involved in the play.
 For beginners this means more disc time, less restrictions, and more fun.
-For high level teams this means the offence can adapt quickly to defensive change by utilising the spread nature and quick disc movement.
-Training Hex will typically develop more intuitive, well-rounded players who are comfortable with the disc, as opposed to specific role fillers.
+For high level teams this means the offence can adapt quickly to defensive change by utilising the spread nature and changing the angle of attack with quick disc movement.
+Training Hex will typically develop intuitive, well-rounded players who are comfortable with the disc and have a versatile skillset.